-Struck by the way songs about cities often celebrate the mundane (San Francisco has cable cars; in Chicago, men dance with their wives), I took the concept to its logical extreme for an ode to the city I lived in: Somerville, Massachusetts.
+Struck by the way songs about cities often celebrate the mundane (San Francisco has cable cars; in Chicago, men evidently dance with their wives), I took the con- cept to its logical extreme for an ode to the city I lived in: Somerville, Massachusetts.

-It became a popular paen, getting released as a regional single and denounced in The Somerville Times as “exploit- ing our city as surely as Exxon exploits its custom- ers.”
-(Click photo on right to hear exploitation.)
+It became a popular paen, released as a single and denounced in The Somerville Times as “exploiting our city as surely as Exxon exploits its customers.”
+(Click here or photo on right to hear exploit- ation.)

-Years later it was the official song for Somerville’s Holiday Lights bus tour and recently got a shout-out from John Hodgman on his podcast.
+Years later it was the official song for Somerville’s Holiday Lights bus tour and got a shout-out on the podcast Judge John Hodgman.

 In the early 70’s, I got one of the first telephone answering machines and, for fun and to promote my performing, recorded some 30-second greetings using my TEAC reel-to- reel tape recorder, which had primitive overdub capacity.

 After the first message had been playing for a few days I started getting calls from people who’d giggle then hang up.
 That continued through the next couple dit- ties; then the hangups increased, then they came accompan- ied by party sounds, then they started coming late at night (when callers assumed they’d get the machine and not me), then they started coming by the hundreds… and my Answering Machine Period was over.